In the world of conventional sales (as opposed to ethical sales, the way I teach it), there’s a saying that ‘buyers are liars’.

 Probably not.
 People say things for a great many reasons, and who knows why they say one thing and then do something else?

 They know, is who.

-And, guess whose job it is to figure out why they said something that didn’t end up true?
+And, guess whose job it is to figure out why they said something that didn’t end up being what happened?

 Your job – the job of the seller.